Skip to main content

 11 models · 10 cases per trap family · PDF runs 2026-05-24 · pixels-only runs 2026-06-12

 Pixels-only column: the same cases rasterised locally at 150 dpi and sent as images (--pixels), so the model never sees the PDF’s embedded text layer.
-The deltas show how much of each score is the model’s vision vs its provider’s PDF-ingestion pipeline — e.g. gpt-4o’s Hidden-OCR 0% becomes 100% on pixels (text-layer trust, not blindness).
+The deltas show how much of each score is the model’s vision vs its provider’s PDF-ingestion pipeline. gpt-4o’s Hidden-OCR 0%, for example, becomes 100% on pixels (text-layer trust, not blindness).
 Per-trap cells below remain PDF-modality.
 Method + per-trap pixels data: pdfhell#1.
-Note: the ZWS-split and U+-confuse families were redesigned in pdfhell 0.6.1 after the pixels run exposed a rendering bug (pdfhell#8) — those two columns reflect the pre-redesign traps.
+The ZWS-split and U+-confuse families were redesigned in pdfhell 0.6.1 after the pixels run exposed a rendering bug (pdfhell#8), so those two columns reflect the pre-redesign traps.

 ModelOverall (PDF)Pixels-only